scottcl88/MMM-DynamicWeather/ExampleConfigurations.md

 },
 ````

-## Show a christmas tree from December 1, 2024 to December 25 (inclusive), 2024 + default real-time weather effects
+## Show a christmas tree from December 1, 2024 to December 25, 2024 (inclusive)+ default real-time weather effects

 ````javascript
 {